 What are the Bike Tracks in Niue?

 Quiet roads, very few uphills yet so much to explore, Niue is a cyclist’s paradise.
-While there is around 190km (118 miles) of deserted bush trails, i.e. 4WD tracks in the forest, to enjoy in Niue, there are five official bike trails that can be done individually or combined for a longer cycling mission.
+While there are around 190 km (118 mi) of deserted bush trails, i.e. 4WD tracks in the forest, to enjoy in Niue, there are five official bike trails that can be done individually or combined for a longer cycling mission.
 Bike trail maps are available from the Visitor Information Centre in Alofi.
 They outline five cycling routes, from one to five, which are also well-signposted from the roads in Niue.
 We’ve put together a written description of the bike trails in Niue in the guide below, should you need more guidance.

 Note that cycling and walking times are approximate, estimated if going at a slow-to-steady pace without stopping.

-Find out more about biking in Niue in The Guide to Mountain Biking in Niue.
+There are a few more things to know about biking in Niue, especially when it comes to dealing with dogs, which we outline in The Guide to Cycling & Mountain Biking in Niue.
 Plus, learn about bringing your bike to Niue, as well as hiring a bike on the island in Where to Rent Bikes in Niue.

 Cycling time: approximately 1 hour